Otann/otann.github.io/_posts/2016-03-05-clojure-kickoff.markdown

 That's all that we are going to need to start the Web Fandango series.
 Other concepts I will explain by the way, but these four are essential.

 Let's start with data and primitives.
-Like any of the mentioned above languages, we have booleans, integers, real numbers and strings:
+Like any of the mentioned above languages, there are booleans, integers, real numbers and strings:

 ```clojure
 user=> ; this is a comment, to let you distinguish description from code